All Posts

 Senior secondaryYears 11 to 1216 to 18

-• If your child turns five on or before 30 April, they can start Prep that year.
+• A child who turns five on or before 30 April can usually start Prep that year.

-• If your child turns five after 30 April, they will usually start Prep the following year.
+• A child who turns five on or after 1 May usually waits until the following school year.

 Why Victorian parents still say Prep